survivejs/webpack-book/manuscript/building/01_source_maps.md

 ### `devtool: 'cheap-source-map'`

 `cheap-source-map` is similar to the cheap options above.
 The result won't have column mappings.
-In addition, source maps from loaders, such as *css-loader*, won't be used.
+Also, source maps from loaders, such as *css-loader*, won't be used.

 Examining the `.map` file reveals the following output in this case: